debiki/talkyard/README.md

 Do this: (`make` is GNU Make)

 ```
-vi version.txt    # type a new vesion number
+vi version.txt    # type a new version number
 vi .env           # change DOCKER_REPOSITORY to your own repository
 make prod-images  # this runs tests and builds production images
 make tag-and-push-latest-images tag=...  # pushes images to your repo